abik11/tips-tricks/W10+VS17+TFS.md

 * `lorem100` - expands 100 first words of the lorem ipsum text, you can actually put some other numbers, not only 10 and 100
 * `!` - expands a simple blank HTML template

+Of course you can also define your own snippets, not only for HTML.
+There is even an online tool to make it easier, [here](https://snippet-generator.app/).

 ### Open git repository in VS Code
 Push `CTRL + SHIFT + P` to open **Command Palette**, type `Git: Clone` and paste the repository URL and push `Enter`.
 Quite simple, isn't it?